Can you go cash only and thrive?

 Factors that determine whether you can survive as cash-only

 The primary factor that influences whether you can survive as a cash-only business is the quality of your food.
-While some cash-only critics claim that having to take out cash is an inconvenience, the reality is that if the food is good enough, a customer will take two minutes extra en route to your establishment to stop by an ATM.
-If you're offering an exquisite meal that's a real treat, people don't mind the supposed inconvenience.
+While some cash-only critics claim that having to take out cash is an inconvenience, the reality is that if the food is good enough, customers won't mind the supposed inconvenience.

 Another factor to consider is your customer base.
-While affluent millennials may be willing to pay in cash for a great meal paired with nice atmosphere, it's going to be a harder sell if you're aiming at the older generation, youngsters or the less affluent (who Forbes dubbed "The Unbanked").
-If business deals take place in your restaurant or busy professionals stop by during their lunch breaks, you may struggle if you're cash-only.
+If business deals take place in your restaurant or busy professionals stop by during their lunch breaks, you may struggle if you're cash only.
 On the other hand, if you're a more informal establishment or you offer something unique, you'll find only accepting cash to be less problematic.

 Potential pitfalls for a cash-only restaurant